Skip to content

 Push alerts to ntfy.sh or a self-hosted ntfy server.

-Last updated April 21, 2026
+Last updated May 9, 2026

 ntfy is a simple HTTP-based pub-sub service for push notifications.
-StatusOwl can publish monitor alerts to a topic that's subscribed on your phone or desktop.
+StatusOwl can publish alerts to a topic that's subscribed on your phone or desktop.

 Overview